MaxKreider/Stochastic_Oscillator_Workshop/README.md

 - TimeSeries.m
 - Qfunction.m

-TimeSeries.m generates time-series data for a noisy stochastic oscillator using the Euler-Maruyama method.
+- PowerSpectrum.m

-Qfunction.m discretizes the SKO and generates the Q-function for a 2D stochastic oscillator
+TimeSeries.m generates time-series data for a noisy stochastic oscillator using the Euler-Maruyama method Qfunction.m discretizes the SKO and generates the Q-function for a 2D stochastic oscillator PowerSpectrum.m generates power spectra for a noisy stochastic oscillator in original and Q-function coordinates

 Each script contains detailed documentation and example input for the interested user.